H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 ---

-## 29.4 Use During Live Interactions — 9-Phase Pipeline Integration
+## 29.5 Use During Live Interactions — 9-Phase Pipeline Integration

-In the current deployment (March 21, 2026), psychological safeguards validated against PostgreSQL `msjarvis` are active at multiple phases of the 9-phase production pipeline (Chapter 17).
+In the current deployment (March 22, 2026), psychological safeguards validated against PostgreSQL `msjarvis` are active at multiple phases of the 9-phase production pipeline (Chapter 17).

+**Caddy perimeter + `jarvis_auth_service` (Tier 1 — always first).** Before any request reaches Phase 1.4 or any internal service, it passes through Caddy (port 8443) and `jarvis_auth_service` (port 8055).
+The token role (`carrie_admin` or `hayden_test`) is established here and injected as `X-Jarvis-Role`.
+Unauthenticated or unrecognized requests are rejected at the perimeter — no internal service is reached.
+Access decisions are written to `/var/log/caddy/jarvis_redteam.log`.

 **Phase 1.4 — BBB 7-filter input stack.** Before any content reaches the psychological assessment or LLM synthesis phases, the request passes through all 7 BBB filters (port 8016): EthicalFilter, SpiritualFilter, SafetyMonitor (word-boundary regex fixed March 15), ThreatDetection, **SteganographyDetection (`zero_width_homoglyph_structural_v1`, `confidence: 1.0`, confirmed active March 21)**, TruthVerification, and ContextAwareness.
 This is the primary live gate for psychologically sensitive content, validated against PostgreSQL `msjarvis` GBIM ground truth.
 The steganography filter's role within PIA is to ensure that adversarially encoded inputs — which could otherwise bypass human-readable content review — are intercepted before they can influence Phase 3 severity classification, crisis flag detection, or identity normalization.